csiworks/CSIWorks-CorePOS-SDK-Documentation/docs/api-reference/models/order.md

 - `isEBT`: A flag indicating whether the line item is eligible for Electronic Benefit Transfer (EBT).
 - `devNotes`: A map of developer notes or metadata for debugging and custom usage.
 - `binName`: A specific identifier for categorizing items in an order.
 This is the general name of a specific group of items, united by some logic (e.g., "EBT Items").
-- `taxable`: A flag indicating whether the line item is subject to taxes.
+- `isTaxable`: A flag indicating whether the line item is subject to taxes.

 ## LineItemBuilder
 ```kotlin